Northwest Carving: ToolmakinG

 In this class we will use the techniques of the blacksmith: Forging, grinding, bending, hardening, tempering, and sharpening to create comfortable hand tools that can be used to carve a large variety of sculptural forms, some typical of Northwest Coast woodwork, or others that range from free-form sculpture to boatbuilding.
 These tools are widely adaptable, and their ease of handling and effective cutting power can be applied to many different kinds of woodwork.

-Carving adzes are the foundation of this kind of work, and we will begin by making blades for two sizes of ‘elbow’ adze, one for larger wood removal jobs and one for smaller more detailed shaping.
+Carving adzes are the foundation of this work, and we will begin by making blades for two sizes of ‘elbow’ adze, one for larger wood removal jobs and one for smaller more detailed shaping and finishing.
 These same tools are also used to produce the characteristic marks known as ‘finish adzing’, a traditional tool-made pattern of chip-marks arranged in rows on the surface of a carved form.

 The handles of these adzes will be made from tree branches, or elbows, either of alder or maple, both of which are excellent woods for this application.
 The blades are fastened to the handles with strong seine twine, in a modern version of the simple but highly effective aboriginal technique.

-You'll also will be making and sharpening straight and curved (crooked) carving knife blades, using material from commercial mill-type bandsaw blades.
-The blades will be ground, then heated and bent to shape.
-Finally you'll harden and temper to give them a hard cutting edge that is not too difficult to sharpen.
+You'll also will be making and sharpening straight and curved (crooked) carving knife blades, using material from commercial mill-type bandsaw blades or O-1 Tool steel.
+The blades will be ground to a fine edge, then heated and bent to shape.
+Lastly you'll harden and temper them to create a resilient cutting edge that is neither too brittle nor difficult to sharpen.

-During this class we set up a small metalworking shop - complete with forge, anvils, grinders.
-Check out this blog entry to get a sense of the class
+To conduct this class, we set up a small metalworking shop - complete with propane forge, anvils, grinders and diamond-surface sharpening gear.

-Throughout the class Steve will share his knowledge of NW Tools and Carving.
+Throughout the class, Steve will share his knowledge of NW Tools and Carving techniques.

 Ear and eye protection.
 Shop apron/overalls.
 Heavy shoes or boots, not sneakers.
-Plus work gloves if desired.
+Bring work gloves if desired for handling hot metal and grinding.

 Knife Handle blank material (Optional):

-Basic handle blanks will be provided.
+Basic material for handle blanks will be provided.
 Bring your own material for this if you have some appropriate pieces on hand!
 [Handle blanks should be about 1” x 1 ½” x 8” (or more) in length.
+Hardwoods, figured woods or whatever you like for your handles.

 - Bring your favorite small block plane for shaping and smoothing the handles.

-Note: You do not need prior metalworking experience to take this course.
+Note: You do not need prior metalworking experience to take this course, but if you have some, that's even better!

 Class Information and Registration